 Existing law requires the Ohio Department of Medicaid to establish, through rulemaking, standards for Medicaid payments for health care services that the Department determines are appropriate to be covered by the Medicaid Program when those services are provided as telehealth services.
 The bill requires the Department to adopt rules to authorize the directors of other state agencies that administer portions of the Medicaid Program to adopt rules regarding Medicaid coverage of telehealth services.
 In addition, the bill specifies the categories of medical practitioners which are eligible to provide telehealth services under Medicaid.
-During the COVID-19 emergency, the Ohio Department of Medicaid (ODM) has issued emergency rules and policies which permit many telehealth services to be performed by Medicaid providers and be paid for by Medicaid.4 These emergency rules are in effect during any time period in which the Governor declares a state of emergency and when authorized by the Medicaid Director.
-As a result, this provision should initially not result in any fiscal impact to the state.
-However, at the time of publication, the fiscal impact is unclear when the emergency rules are no longer effective.
+During the COVID-19 emergency, the Ohio Department of Medicaid (ODM) issued emergency rules and policies which permitted many telehealth services to be performed by Medicaid providers and be paid for by Medicaid.4 In November 2020, updated telehealth rules filed by the Ohio Department of Medicaid the practitioners who could perform telehealth services, the provider types that can bill for services, the services that can be rendered, and provider responsibilities.5 Many of the same practitioners outlined in rules are specified in the bill, so many telehealth services appear to be reimbursable under Medicaid now.